Master of Science in Oceans and Fisheries (MSc)

-Pauly, Daniel (World fisheries, marine life, global catch, Management of fisheries, and to ecosystem modeling)
+Pauly, Daniel (World fisheries, Marine life, Global catch, Management of fisheries, Fish growth and ecophysiology)

 Pitcher, Tony (Evaluation of the impacts of fishing on marine ecosystems with special emphasis on restoration ecology, development of a predictive understanding of how fish shoaling behavior impacts fisheries)